sahilmalhotra0510/Projects/active.md

 TO DO: Add a field called #gitrepo on our [home repo dev page](../home/repo) for pasting a Github account and repo name.
 Include an alert if the URL does not contain github.com (or another git provider), an account and a repo name.

-TO DO: Add javascript to our [Planet repo](https://github.com/modelearth/planet/) that uses [Langchain's Chat Model Interface](https://python.langchain.com/docs/concepts/chat_models/), send a page from any GitHUb repo to an AI API like OpenAI to provide Retrieval Augmented Generation (RAG) using [LangChain.js](https://api.js.langchain.com) javascript.
+TO DO: Add javascript to our [Planet repo](https://github.com/modelearth/planet/) that uses [Langchain's Chat Model Interface](https://python.langchain.com/docs/concepts/chat_models/), send a page from any GitHUb repo to an AI API like OpenAI to provide Retrieval Augmented Generation (RAG) using [LangChain.js](https://api.js.langchain.com) javascript. - Dhananjay

-Integrate [our API storage in javascript](/localsite/tools/storage/api/) to store API keys locally.
+TO DO: Integrate [our API storage in javascript](/localsite/tools/storage/api/) to store API keys locally. - Dhananjay

 <!--See also: DataStax Astra DB-->